anetczuk/stock-monitor/README.md

 ## Disclaimer

-Depending on source data presented stock data may be delayed in relation to real time values.
+Depending on data source, presented stock values may be delayed in relation to real time values.
-Author is not responsible for any financial loss caused by misunderstanding data presented by the application.
+Author is not responsible for any financial loss caused by misunderstanding of data presented by the application.

 ## Known issues: